Teaching with FTS

 The FTS Interactive Markets are quite different; here, the emphasis is on price discovery.
 So this is like being a participant on the floor of an exchange or in a trading pit or being a dealer who makes market in a security.
 These are exciting simulations where students trade against one another and determine the prices and trades.
 Here, the complexity comes from reacting in real time to other participants while simultaneously being able to apply concepts that have been taught.
 These range from initial concepts such as the time value of money to intermediate concepts such as informational efficiency of markets to advanced risk management and hedging simulations.
 They can also experience how different market structures affect market outcomes, by participating in double auction markets, call markets, quote driven markets, and order driven markets.
 Our teaching guide provides suggestions for how our trading cases can be used.

-Finally, we return to the ethics teaching mentioned at the beginning.
 The FTS Interactive Markets provide a unique laboratory for students to not only face ethical dilemmas but to go beyond that and think about the implications of unethical behavior for society.
 In the trading session, students are presented with information which may not have been obtained in accordance with the rules.
 The first question is whether to accept the information; the second is whether to use it; the third is whether to send the information to others.
 What is interesting here is that an individual’s decision in each case depends on what they think others in the market are doing, and so in fact is affected by what they think the social norms are.
 For example, their behavior is typically different “if everyone is doing it” from when they think they may be the only person receiving the information.
 Further, the group behavior can have a strong effect on the market itself; for example, you could get very little participation in markets in which most participants make unethical decisions, resulting in low liquidity, high cost of capital, and so on.
 The impact of the individual decisions on the group outcome provides an invaluable lesson into the social costs of unethical behavior.